RyanOatmeal/RyanOatmeal/notes/software_i_am_using.md

 # Software I'm Using

+This is mostly a reference for me to know what to install if I have to migrate systems but I intend for this to be expanded into a document that also details exactly how I use all of these tools in the near future.

+## Text Editing

-I enjoy a unix style approach to text editing.
+I enjoy a terminal based, unix style approach.

-## vi
+### vi

 I just use the modal text editor in a terminal.
 So the exact package I might be using at any time doesn't matter.